 Along with the bottom of the river, a vessel called the Zibello, located near the central northern village of Gualtieri, has resurfaced.
-The vessel was used during the war to transport wood but sunk in 1943.
+The sunken barge was used during the war to transport wood but sunk in 1943.
 Since then, it had remained underwater with just its bow barely visible under the water.
-Now, almost the entire vessel has been revealed as the river has dried up.
+Now, almost the entire 164-foot vessel has been revealed as the river has dried up.

 A bridge from the time of Emperor Nero

 Along with the WWII vessel, many other things emerged as the Italian river system dried up.
 The Tiber river has also experienced critically low levels during the hot, dry summer, and the remains of an ancient bridge have been exposed.